GIGABOOST.AI

 • What Are the Common Mistakes That Make 506(c) Campaigns Fail?

-Even with the legal freedom to advertise, most founders stall out due to these three "2026 Sins":
+The three most common mistakes that kill 506(c) campaigns are ignoring "actual knowledge" obligations, writing walls of text, and using fragmented workflows.
+Even with the legal freedom to advertise, most founders stall due to these "2026 Sins."

 • Ignoring "Actual Knowledge": Under 506(c), verification is not just a checkbox.
 If you have "actual knowledge" that an investor is not accredited (e.g., they mention a $50k net worth in an email), you cannot accept them, even if they provide a verification letter.